 Each policy product type listed in the matrix is accompanied by a definition of the product together with a description of the issue that the product is intended to address.
 This is followed by examples of specific policy products in use around the world that represent current good practice and further guidance notes for each product type.
 See Figure 3 below as a representative example of a typical cell entry.

-Cell “Business Management/Political
+Cell “Business Management/Political”

 Policy Product Type - BENEFITS REALIZATION STRATEGY

-The strategy for ensuring that the intended benefits from the TG program are delivered in practice.
+Description The strategy for ensuring that the intended benefits from the TG program are delivered in practice.

-Benefits Realization
+Problem Addressed Benefits Realization |

-Example(s) of current Policy Product of this type:
+Example(s) of current Policy Product of this type: None available

-See TGF Pattern [20] Benefits Realization
+Notes See TGF Pattern [20] Benefits Realization

 Figure 3: Policy Product TYPE – for illustrative purposes only